 How can psychotherapy benefit me?

-Sessions with a trained psychotherapist offer an environment in which you can express your feelings and gain a deeper insight into your difficulties.
-Psychotherapy sessions are confidential, so you can talk about things you might not feel comfortable discussing with anyone else.
-The aim is to help you find better ways to cope, or to bring about changes in the way you think and behave that will improve your mental and emotional well-being.
+The therapist will aim to help you find better ways to cope, or bring about changes in the way you think and behave to improve your mental and emotional wellbeing.

 How many sessions will I have?

 Psychotherapy can be short or long term.
 The number of sessions will depend on you, your therapist, the type of therapy and the depth and complexity of the issues you want to resolve.
-It is unusual for therapy to last for less than six sessions, and some types of therapy may last for two years or more.
+It is unusual for therapy to last for less than six sessions.
+Some types of therapy may last for two years or more.

 As its name suggests, psychotherapeutic counselling is a type of counselling that draws from theories and approaches used in psychotherapy.
-Its emphasis on the therapeutic relationship between the counsellor and the client differentiates it from most other types of counselling.
+The emphasis is on the therapeutic relationship between the counsellor and the client.
+This differentiates it from most other types of counselling.